aidanhenning/Property-Management-App/README.md

 ## Project Background

 > **Note:** This project began as a group capstone at Fullstack Academy.
 I contributed heavily to the original team effort, building out key features on both the frontend and backend.
-My work included the resident and manager dashboards, Stripe payment integration, and the file upload system using Multer and Cloudinary.
+My work included project mapping and layout, navigation, resident and manager payment interface, manager properties/units/user controls, and styling.
 >
 > After graduation, I created this solo repo to refactor the codebase, make the app mobile responsive, improve accessibility, and polish the user experience for professional portfolio use.